Find a Lender-Approved Local Conveyancer in Winton

 • Investigating the title to the property

-• Finalising the wording for contracts and replying to supplemental questions from the purchaser’s lawyer
+• Negotiating contracts and replying to additional queries from the buyer’s lawyer

 • Proceeding to exchange of contracts and then preparing for completion